soitun/BotBrowser/VALIDATION.md

 ---

-## 📊 Research Results
+## Research Results

 > ⚠️ **Authorization & Compliance:** All research validation occurs in authorized test environments with explicit approval.
-This research prevents fingerprint collection for privacy, not unauthorized access.
+This research prevents tracking data collection for privacy, not unauthorized access.
 All validation was conducted with proper authorization agreements.
 >
 > ⚠️ **Synthetic Data:** All tests use synthetic or non-existent data (random usernames, invalid identifiers).
 No real user data, credentials, or tracking information is collected in validation.
 >